cran/elastic/README.md

 __on OSX__

-+ Download zip or tar file from Elasticsearch [see here for download](http://www.elasticsearch.org/overview/elkdownloads/), e.g., `curl -L -O https://download.elasticsearch.org/elasticsearch/elasticsearch/elasticsearch-1.6.0.tar.gz`
++ Download zip or tar file from Elasticsearch [see here for download](https://www.elastic.co/downloads), e.g., `curl -L -O https://download.elasticsearch.org/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.1.1/elasticsearch-2.1.1.tar.gz`
-+ Unzip it: `untar elasticsearch-1.6.0.tar.gz`
++ Extract: `tar -zxvf elasticsearch-2.1.1.tar.gz`
-+ Move it: `sudo mv /path/to/elasticsearch-1.6.0 /usr/local` (replace version with your version)
++ Move it: `sudo mv /path/to/elasticsearch-2.1.1 /usr/local` (replace version with your version)
 + Navigate to /usr/local: `cd /usr/local`
++ Delete symlinked `elasticsearch` directory: `rm -rf elasticsearch`
-+ Add shortcut: `sudo ln -s elasticsearch-1.6.0 elasticsearch` (replace version with your verioon)
++ Add shortcut: `sudo ln -s elasticsearch-2.1.1 elasticsearch` (replace version with your version)

 You can also install via Homebrew: `brew install elasticsearch`

-> Note: for the 1.6 upgrade of Elasticsearch, it wants you to have java 8 or greater.
+> Note: for the 1.6 and greater upgrades of Elasticsearch, they want you to have java 8 or greater.
 I downloaded Java 8 from here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and it seemed to work great.

-### Upgrading Elasticsearch
+## Upgrading Elasticsearch

 I am not totally clear on best practice here, but from what I understand, when you upgrade to a new version of Elasticsearch, place old `elasticsearch/data` and `elasticsearch/config` directories into the new installation (`elasticsearch/` dir).
 The new elasticsearch instance with replaced data and config directories should automatically update data to the new version and start working.
 Maybe if you use homebrew on a Mac to upgrade it takes care of this for you - not sure.

 Obviously, upgrading Elasticsearch while keeping it running is a different thing ([some help here from Elastic](http://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html)).

-### Start Elasticsearch
+## Start Elasticsearch

 * Navigate to elasticsearch: `cd /usr/local/elasticsearch`
 * Start elasticsearch: `bin/elasticsearch`

 I create a little bash shortcut called `es` that does both of the above commands in one step (`cd /usr/local/elasticsearch && bin/elasticsearch`).

-### Get some data
+## Get some data

 Elasticsearch has a bulk load API to load data in fast.
 The format is pretty weird though.
 It's sort of JSON, but would pass no JSON linter.
 I include a few data sets in `elastic` so it's easy to get up and running, and so when you run examples in this package they'll actually run the same way (hopefully).

 I have prepare a non-exported function useful for preparing the weird format that Elasticsearch wants for bulk data loads, that is somewhat specific to PLOS data (See below), but you could modify for your purposes.
 See `make_bulk_plos()` and `make_bulk_gbif()` [here](https://github.com/ropensci/elastic/blob/master/R/docs_bulk.r).

-#### Shakespeare data
+### Shakespeare data

 Elasticsearch provides some data on Shakespeare plays.
 I've provided a subset of this data in this package.
 Get the path for the file specific to your machine: